encolajs/encolajs-enforma/docs/schema-forms/schema-reference.md

 | `title` | string | Yes | Title of the section |
 | `titleComponent` | string | No | Tag/component used for title |
 | `titleProps` | object | No | Props to be passed to the title |

+> [!WARNING]
+> Sections can contain both fields and sections.
+However, the fields are rendered before the sub-sections.
+If you want to render fields last, you must assign them to a sub-section in the last position